andresG2/Prelim_Capstone/README.md

 Why should anyone care about this question?

 The ML/AI instrusion detection system is needed to detect malicious attacks, un-intended installations, remote access to IP information, etc.
-The ML/AI system can have several algorithms suited for different scenarios, but needs to be fast and cable
+The ML/AI system can have several algorithms suited for different scenarios, but needs to be fast and efficient.

 #### Research Question
 The question right now is what process and algorithms will be used.
 Several classifactions were used, but some failed to run due to GPU requirements